SAP/InfraBox/docs/install_gcloud.md

 ### External IP address
 To make your InfraBox installation available externally you need an IP address.
 You may create one in the GCP Console under "VPC Network" -> "External IP addresses".
-Give it a name, select IPv4 and Type Global.
+Give it a name, select IPv4 and Type Regional and a region.
+Your kubernetes cluster should be created in the same region later on.
 After you have create it remember the IP as you will need it in the following steps.

 ### Create a Kubernetes cluster
 InfraBox runs on Kubernetes.
 So we have to create a cluster first.
 In the GCP Console go to "Kubernetes Engine" and create a cluster.